NeuroJSON/jnifti/JNIfTI_specification.md

 instead.

-All above three forms are valid JSON formats, and thus can be converted to the corresponding UBJSON formats when a binary JNifTi file is desired.
+All above three forms are valid JSON formats, and thus can be converted to the corresponding UBJSON formats when a binary JNIfTI file is desired.
 Using the optimized N-D array header defined in the JData specification, the binary storage of the direct-form array can be efficiently written as